smartdevicelink/sdl_evolution/proposals/nnnn-multiple-modules.md

 }
 ```

 However, we think it is unnecessary in the current stage.
 When an app partner develops a remote control SDL app to control seats for example, the expectation is to be able to control all available seats by default.
-At run time, there might be permission pop ups or permission settings screen for the driver to give permissions to an app (potentially multiple instances of the same app) used by the users sitting in the rear seats to control their own seats.
+At run time, there might be permission pop ups or a permission settings screen for the driver to give permissions to an app (potentially multiple instances of the same app) used by the users sitting in the rear seats to control their own seats.
 The policy server will not be able to configure that an app can access only certain seats statically.

 That shall be a different proposal if there is a need to give permissions for module id in the policy.